 Humic acids are compounds found in soils, oceans, and streams formed from the decomposition of organic life.
 New research on humic acids reveals that humic acids have many benefits for human health.
-In this article, we are going to discuss humic acids in detail.
+In this article, we are going to discuss humic acids and fulvic acids in detail.

 Humic acid is a term getting more attention recently in the health industry.
 The term “humic acid” refers to a complex mixture of many different acids naturally found in the earth’s soils, rivers, and oceans.
 Humic acids are the fully decomposed remains of organic life.